OliverRadini/learn_webgl/notes.md

 - When a render job is submitted, we also submit an element array, an array of indexes of vertices, which selects which vertices get fed into the pipeline
 - The order of these vertices also affects how vertices are assembled into triangles

+### Uniform State and Textures

+- A rendering job also has a set of fixed values, for parameters that do not change between vertices
+- Often used for textures (one, two, or three dimensional arrays representing images that can be mapped to surfaces)
+- Can also be used as lookup tables for precalculated functions, or as datasets for various kinds of effects

 ### The Vertex Shader

 - The vertex shader is a program which takes in a set of vertex attributes and outputs a new set of attributes